 The first thing you can do when writing horror stories is to do the opposite.
 If you come across a character, plot, or setting that feels clichéd or too familiar—run in the opposite direction.
 Feel like all horror has to happen at night?
 Show us your story in the light of day.
 Feel like you have to write a vampire story?
 Search for a less familiar monster, like the Wendigo or Bunyip.
 Do you see your protagonist as a strong, fearless white man?
 Recast him as a shy little Hispanic girl.
 When you start to head in the other direction, it really changes the expectations, and allows you to write unique stories, with original characters.

 So, one of the most overused characters in horror is the vampire, right?
 But, there is a wide range of traits and appearances when it comes to their history and behavior.
 That’s why you need to read the books, or watch the films.
 Nosferatu is different than Bram Stoker’s Dracula, which is different than King’s Salem’s Lot.
 And of course there are the more current examples such as True Blood and Twilight—or perhaps Let the Right One In.
 If the conventions of vampires are blood, crosses, garlic, caskets, fear of sunlight, and immortality, how can you tweak it?
-I wrote a short story called “Transmogrify” and my protagonist didn’t feed off of blood, she survived on the misery and suffering of others.
+I wrote a short story called “Transmogrify” and my protagonist didn’t feed off of blood, she survived on the sorrow and suffering of others.
 She was an “energivore” and she surrounded herself with sad, lonely people, and fed off of that misery.
 You could find a way to bring technology into your story, maybe nanotechnology.
 Change the “food” they need to survive, and the ways they live and move around.
 Find a way to evolve your vampires, and you’ll evolve your story.

 Another way to innovate and avoid a trope is to alter the form.
 I’ve seen some really compelling meta-fiction that tapped into classic horrors such as haunted houses and demons, in books like House of Leaves and Raw Shark Texts.
-Even Chuck Palahniuk’s Haunted used the structure of the book to essentially showcase a short story collection, breaking it down into isolated moments with each character, where each character LITERALLY has a unique short story to tell.
+Even Chuck Palahniuk’s Haunted used the structure of the book to essentially showcase a short story collection, breaking it down into isolated moments with each character, where each perspective has a unique short story to tell.

 Look at the age and sex of your protagonist and secondary characters.
 How does the story change if the traditional role of hero is a woman or little girl?
 Take traditional gender roles, and flip them.
 Can the husband be the stay-at-home caregiver, can the nurse be a man, can the marine be a woman?
 Of course they can.
 Find new ways to mix it up instead of the same old 25-35-year-old white men and women.
 When was the last time you put an old man in your story?
 How would that change the plot, the history and experience he might be able to share with your audience?

 So, this may seem kind of obvious, but how about playing with the plot?
 If you’ve enjoyed a lot of books, television shows, and films, then you probably can see most plots and their twists coming a mile away.
 The boy?
 Yeah, he’s already dead.
 The new food source?
 Right, Soylent Green IS people.
 As you’re working your way through your story or novel, be open and prepared to end someplace differently.
 I’m not talking about a hard twist at the end, although that can work.
 The Sixth Sense, The Village, Gone Girl, Fight Club, Shutter Island, Inception—there are a million examples.
 Just look at your story as you’re working your way though it, and see if there’s an opportunity.
 Is your trope “average Joe steps up to be the hero and saves the town?”
 How can you twist that?
 Maybe he doesn’t save the town, or at least, not at first.
 Maybe he loses the girl, and becomes the monster he was trying so hard to defeat, filling that role and niche, for all of eternity.
 Just keep an open mind, and you’ll be surprised.
 When writing my next novel, Disintegration, as I worked my way toward the end, I kept looking at my options.
 Are they alive, are they dead, do they remember him, do they not know him, do they care, do they not care?
 I had no idea.
 I had one ending in mind, talked to my wife, and changed it.
-Then, in polishing it up with my editor, Dana Isaacson, at Random House Alibi, we changed it again.
+Then, in polishing it up with my editor, Dana Isaacson, at Penguin Random House Alibi, we changed it again.
 It really makes the ending feel much different, the journey worth the time and effort, and it’s not quite as bleak.
 See what you can do.

 Similar to diversity in character, how about adding some diversity to your setting?
 I don’t just mean set your story in Russia or Mexico or India, although that can work, too.
 If you are writing a haunted house story, what’s the first thing you think of?
 Probably an old, abandoned house, shrouded in darkness, right?
 What’s next?
 Insane asylum?
 Hospital?
 Cabin in the woods?
 Come on, you can do better.
 Come Closer by Sara Gran, one of my favorite books on possession, is mostly in the light of day, in her office, and then her home, but it’s definitely not the same classic setting.
 Instead of isolating your protagonist, perhaps you should make it happen surrounded by people who don’t see it, or can’t help.
 Mix it up.